johanfforsberg/tangofs/README.txt

 This is a simple FUSE based filesystem that can be used to interact with a Tango (http://tango-controls.org) controlsystem.

-To use it, you need PyTango and fusepy (https://github.com/terencehonles/fusepy) installed, and a Tango database to talk to.
+To use it, you need python (2.x ATM), PyTango, fusepy (https://github.com/terencehonles/fusepy) and dateutils installed, and a Tango database to talk to.

+It should work under Linux (tested) and possibly MacOS (not tested).

 Examples: